ahmedelamine/nodejs-dynamoDB/README.md

 # Amazon DynamoDB JavaScript SDK v3 code examples (Node.js and DynamoDB)
-The code examples in this directory demonstrate how to work with Amazon DynamoDB using the AWS SDK for JavaScript version 3 (v3)
+The code examples in this directory demonstrate how to work with Amazon DynamoDB using the AWS SDK for JavaScript version 3 (v3).

+**Note**:
-**Note**: All code examples are written in ECMAscript 6 (ES6)
+* All code examples are written in ECMAscript 6 (ES6)
+* This is a RestAPI, that have many endpoints to work with DynamoDB

 ### API Endpoints
 1. `POST /create-table`